Abheer-Patil/leadership-board-app/README.md

 # Working

-1. Book download data - Here using the book download logs API with which we can capture each download with timestamp which will help us in accumulating the data.
+1. Book download data - Here using the book download log API with which we can capture each download with timestamp which will help us in accumulating the data.

-2. Book Rankings - every hour a cron is being run to take cumulative data of daily, weekly, monthly downloads from download logs.
+2. Book Rankings - every hour a cron is being run to take cumulative data of daily, weekly, monthly downloads from download logs, also a manual api is being given to trigger and update the rankings.

-3. Department Rankings - every hour a cron is being run to take cumulative data of weekly and fresh downloads by department from download logs.
+3. Department Rankings - every day a cron is being run to take cumulative data of weekly and fresh downloads by department from download logs, , also a manual api is being given trigger and update the rankings.

 # How to use